sousquared/Blur-Training_Cifar10/README.md

 # BlurNet-Cifar10

 ## Preparation
-If you want to run in GPU, you need to check your cuda's version and install pytorch like below.
+If you want to run on GPU, you need to check your cuda's version and install pytorch like below.
 ```bash
 $ conda install pytorch torchvision cudatoolkit=9.0 -c pytorch
 ```